 This tends to be the case with shows that feature any form of queer representation.
-As a 28-year-old lesbian, I'm finally over that need to watch a show just because some usually poorly constructed character happens to be gay.
-And luckily, nowadays, there are many more shows, some of them are even good shows, that feature LGBTQ characters who aren't vilified or killed off.
+As a 28-year-old lesbian I'm finally over that need to watch a show just because some usually poorly constructed character happens to be gay.
+And luckily, nowadays there are way more shows, some of them are even good shows, that feature LGBTQ characters who aren't vilified or killed off.

-It's surprising that a show about a gender-bending martial artist was so easily available to children in Mexico in the early and mid 90s.
-I honestly can't see it being aired anywhere in North America without protest today.
+It's surprising that a show about a gender bending martial artist was so easily available to children in Mexico in the early and mid 90s.
+I honestly can't see it being aired anywhere in North America without protest nowadays.
 But it's still pretty amazing how many young boys watched that show and apparently had no issues with the homoeroticism and the gender bending.
 Finn has a theory as to why this is.